-Approved by: Trust Chief Executive Officer Date: July 2023 Last reviewed on: July 2023
+Approved by: Trust Chief Executive Officer Date: June 2025

+Last reviewed on: June 2025

+Next review due L.J.
+2027

-Next review due July 2025 by:
+Next review due July 2027 by:

 Introduction

 This Trust recognises that children from families whose parents are separated, or are undergoing separation, may go through traumatic changes during their time at school.
 With this in mind, we will make every effort to work with parents to promote the welfare of children.
 This policy has been created to minimise any impact and to clarify to all parties what is expected from separated parents and what can be expected from the school and its staff.